showdown.js |

 var _DoImages = function(text) {

-Turn Markdown image shortcuts into tags.
+Turn Markdown image shortcuts into

 First, handle reference-style labeled images: ![alt text][id]